Okta’s seamless AD handshake frees Teknion from laborious admin processes

 I think the second great feature is it allows us to connect to on-prem systems.
 It doesn't distinguish between cloud or legacy on-prem.
 Of course the handshake with active directory.
 It's a very seamless handshake.
 It doesn't have the laborious administration part of active directory.
 Once we set up AD once, and Okta handshakes, it's a single source.
 It makes it a lot easier for our IT folks and of course our end users.
 They just love the single sign-on, which seems to them to be a dream.
 We support that.

 At Teknion, their IT departments focuses on visual, virtual, mobile and social – all very important things when you’re a manufacturer of high-end office furniture.
-But when it came to customers accessing their information, they realized the IT structure was very traditional, having to VPN in and then get secured by active directory.
+But when it came to customers accessing their information, they realised the IT structure was very traditional, having to VPN in and then get secured by active directory.
 Now with Okta, all of Teknion’s apps integrate with the Okta directory.
 Now the single sign-on process is easy for all of their on-premise and cloud applications.